 There are three main types of video wall processors, each with a different approach.

-- Network-delivered-video wall processors use a standard PC but doesn’t require video cards
+Network-delivered-video wall processors use a standard PC but don’t require video cards

 Let's take a look at all three.